PATRIC3/p3_docs/docroot/user_guides/data/data_types/antimicrobial_resistance.rst

 AMR Phenotypes
 ---------------
 AMR phenotypes refer to the resistance or susceptibility of a given organism to one or more antibiotics.
 PATRIC collects AMR phenotype data generated using antimicrobial susceptibility testing methods (AST) from published studies and collaborators.
-In addition, we also provide predicted AMR phenotypes using machine learning classifiers.
+In addition, PATRIC also provideS predicted AMR phenotypes using machine learning classifiers.
 See AMR phenotype data for select genera:

 - `Mycobacterium <https://www.patricbrc.org/view/Taxonomy/1763#view_tab=amr>`_
 - `Staphylococcus <https://www.patricbrc.org/view/Taxonomy/1279#view_tab=amr>`_